rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 There are two options to insert all input data – Json and CSV.
 These will be explained below.

-Json file: mvs_config.json
-##########################

-In combination especially with the planned graphical user interface for the MVS (EPA), a json file will be used to store and provide all input data necessary to understand relation.
-The Json file itself is created by the EPA, ie. there are no manual changes.
-You can use a specific Json input file if you want to test a simulation that has been made public online, one test simulation, or as a developer that has knowingly edited the Json file.

-As this requires to adhere to quite specific formatting rules, this can really only be recommended for advanced users.

-There can only be a single Json file in your input folder.
-As some parameters in the Json file link to a time series provided as a CSV, the folder "time_series" should be present in your input folder and provide all necessary input data that is an timeseries format.
-This can include for example PV generation time series demand time series.

 Csv files: csv_elements folder
 ##############################